coderfin/byutv-jsonp/README.md

 - Added the `sync` property
 - Added the `verbose` property
 - Renamed the `abort` method to `abortRequest`
-- Added a constructor method called `ByutvJsonp`
+- Added a factory/constructor method called `ByutvJsonp`
 - Renamed the `go` method to `generateRequest`
 - Added the `sent` event